 The cost increase not being attributable to Seller’s default.

+11.1.2 A Guaranteed Delivery Date may only be extended if there has been a delay due to:

+a Change Order requested by Purchaser;

+a Charge Order requested by Seller, which is approved in writing by Purchaser in accordance with Section 11.3;

+an Event of Force Majeure;

+a material breach of the Agreement or default (as defined in Section 17.5) thereunder by Purchaser;

+a Change in Law requiring changes as provided in Section 3.6(c)(iv); or

+a delay by Purchaser in the performance of its obligations under this Agreement, which has an adverse impact on Seller’s ability to achieve Delivery the Unit by the Guaranteed Delivery Date.

+Seller’s entitlement to an extension of time shall be conditional upon:

+its having used reasonable endeavors to mitigate the delay;

+its having given notice in accordance with the terms of this Agreement; and

+the delay not being attributable to its default.

 11.2 Purchaser Requested Change Order»

 .

-If Purchaser desires to make any change in the Scope of Work (a “Change Order”), Purchaser shall advise Seller, and Purchaser and Seller shall consult concerning the estimated cost and impact on the Guaranteed Delivery Date set forth in Exhibit B-2 and the Purchase Amount.
+(a) If Purchaser desires to make any change in the Scope of Work (a “Change Order”), Purchaser shall advise Seller, and Purchaser and Seller shall consult concerning the estimated cost and impact on the Guaranteed Delivery Date set forth in Exhibit B-2 and the Purchase Amount.
 Thereafter, Purchaser may request that Seller prepare a detailed estimate of the cost of such change.
 Within [fifteen (15)] days after receiving Purchaser’s request for such detailed cost estimate, Seller shall prepare a detailed estimate of the cost of such change, taking into account the effect of such change on the Scope of Work and other agreed upon and contemplated Change Orders.
 Purchaser shall review Seller’s estimate, and if Purchaser accepts or the parties otherwise agree as to the Change Order, it shall be endorsed by Purchaser.
 Thereafter, the parties shall promptly adjust the Guaranteed Delivery Date set forth in Exhibit B-2 and the Purchase Amount and any other Exhibits requiring adjustment to reflect the Change Order.
 In the event Seller proceeds with any proposed changes in the Scope of Work prior to execution of a Change Order, Seller shall do so at its own risk.
 Purchaser has no obligation to pay Seller for any additional cost and Seller is not entitled to any extension of time for performance as a result of any change implemented by Seller without an executed Change Order.
 Modifications or changes in the Specification which are within the general scope of the Agreement documents may be made at any time by Purchaser’s Representative written order to Seller.

+[NOTE: Rigby does not understand what the prior sentence is intended to do]

+(b) If the parties are unable to agree on the terms of Change Order related to a Purchaser requested change, then Seller shall, if directed in writing by Purchaser, nevertheless proceed to perform such change on a cost basis until the terms of the Change Order are agreed or settled pursuant to dispute in accordance with Article 26.
+Notwithstanding the prior sentence, Seller reserves the right to not proceed under a Purchaser requested Change Order for which the Parties have not agreed to the impacts where such Change Order:

+(i) materially disrupts production in Seller's or its Subcontractor's manufacturing facilities;

+(ii) is for work or services not generally related to the Scope of Work; and

+(iii) schedule or performance guarantee changes are significantly out of agreement by the Parties.

+Seller agrees to provide reasonable documentation to support its claim of such impacts when invoking the terms of this provision.